StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ### New Minor StackPack version

 To upgrade to a new minor version of a StackPack, click **UPGRADE NOW** on the StackPack page in the StackState UI.
-Note that any custom configuration items will be overwritten when you upgrade.
-To keep using a custom configuration after upgrade:
+Note that all [locked configuration items](#locked-configuration-items) will be overwritten when you upgrade.
+To continue using any changes made to these, choose to **KEEP** the existing configuration when you upgrade the StackPack.

-1. During the upgrade process, choose to **KEEP** the existing configuration.
-StackState will create a new configuration file for the upgraded StackPack version alongside the existing \(old\) configuration file.
-2. Copy custom configuration items from the old configuration file to the newly created configuration file.

 ### New Major StackPack version

 To upgrade to a new major version of a StackPack, [uninstall and reinstall](#install-or-uninstall-a-stackpack) the StackPack.
-Note that any custom configuration items will be overwritten when the upgraded StackPack is installed.
+Note that  all [locked configuration items](#locked-configuration-items) will be overwritten when the upgraded StackPack is installed.